 14. Bottom Line Recommendations

-This all sounds great on paper but there is little evidence of backing up these selling points on the site.
+This sounds great on paper but there is little evidence of backing up these selling points on the site.

-Blue Nile Pricing
+Blue Nile Diamond Pricing

 Your average buyer will not be clued up on diamonds and not actually being able to see what they are buying will put a lot of people off.
 That said, they are a hugely popular company, but we wanted to find out if they were as inexpensive as they claimed to be in terms of their loose stones.

 Considering the cheap and cheerful image Blue Nile has it may come as a surprise that they have comparable stones for sale with a higher price tag than James Allen.
-We selected the ever popular princess diamond for our comparison.
+We selected the ever-popular princess diamond for our comparison.

-James Allen Diamond
+James Allen Diamond Information

-If you’re looking for an exceptionally high quality round cut or princess cut diamond, take a look at the A CUT ABOVE Diamonds line from Whiteflash.
+If you’re looking for an exceptionally high-quality round cut or princess cut diamond, take a look at the A CUT ABOVE Diamonds line from Whiteflash.
 If you’re looking for Fancy Shape Diamonds take a look at James Allen.

 Blue Nile Lab Created Diamonds

-As a leading retailer in lab-created diamonds, Blue Nile is proud to offer diamonds that are made to the same exacting standards as mined diamonds.
-Each diamond is crafted using advanced technology and processes that produce a diamond that looks, feels and performs just like a mined diamond without the associated environmental impacts.
+Each diamond is crafted using advanced technology and processes that produce a diamond that looks, feels, and performs just like a mined diamond without the associated environmental impacts.

 Why choose Blue Nile Lab Diamonds?

-For starters, they are up to 40% less expensive than mined diamonds.
-Plus, with greater access to production facilities, Blue Nile can create larger diamonds with fewer inclusions for an even better value.
-In addition, each lab diamond is certified by an independent gemological laboratory for quality assurance and to ensure it meets strict standards of optical performance, size and weight accuracy, as well as overall quality.
+In addition, each lab diamond is certified by an independent gemological laboratory for quality assurance and to ensure it meets strict standards of optical performance, size, and weight accuracy, as well as overall quality.
 When you choose a Blue Nile Lab Diamond you get quality that rivals mined diamonds combined with incredible value and environmental sustainability.
-Plus, you can shop confidently knowing your purchase comes backed by our 30-day money-back guarantee.

-For alternatives to Blue Nile’s lab created diamonds, I highly recommend considering Whiteflash’s precision cut lab diamonds, as well as Brilliant Earth and James Allen.
+For alternatives to Blue Nile’s lab-created diamonds, I highly recommend considering Whiteflash’s precision-cut lab diamonds, as well as Brilliant Earth and James Allen.

 The Company

-Their diamonds are accredited by two of the leading diamond grading labs in the country; GIA and AGSL.
-Blue Nile proudly boast that all their stones are conflict free and come from ethical sources, carry certificates of authenticity and will match the price if you find a comparable GIA diamond selling for less.
+Blue Nile proudly boasts that all their stones are conflict-free and come from ethical sources, carry certificates of authenticity, and will match the price if you find a comparable GIA diamond selling for less.

 The History

 Mark Vadon founded Bluenile.com in 1999 after struggling to find an engagement ring for his girlfriend due to the lack of choice available.
-Mr Vadon believed that diamonds were a commodity and that by learning as much about them as he would then be able to source them and sell them on.
+Mr Vadon believed that diamonds were a commodity and that by learning as much about them as he would then be able to source them and sell them.

 He chanced upon an online site called internetdiamonds.com and contacted the owner.
 They formed a partnership and Vadon championed his idea around the venture capital network.
-The rest is, a very successful, history that continues to go from strength to strength.
+The rest is a very successful, history that continues to go from strength to strength.

 Exclusivity